-- Tracking the efforts of vounteers is difficult when the event is so atonomous
+- Tracking the efforts of volunteers is difficult when the event is so autonomous.

 A mobile app can neatly address these issues and more.
-The app under development will allow users to coordinate with friends to select a section of road and indicate the location where trash bags were left for pick up.
-Collection trucks can efficiently find bags and the non-profit will have much richer information about the program they can use to seek more money to help keep Vermont green for years to come.
+The app allows users to coordinate with friends to select a section of road and indicate the location where trash bags were left for pick up.
+Collection trucks can efficiently find bags and the non-profit organization now has richer data about the program itself.
+They can use this data to seek more money to help keep Vermont green for years to come.